mediagrid/capacitor-native-audio/README.md

 changeAudioSource(params: AudioPlayerDefaultParams & { source: string; }) => Promise<void>
 ```

+Change the audio source on an existing audio source (`audioId`).

+This is useful for changing background music while the primary audio is playing
+or changing the primary audio before it is playing to accommodate different durations
+that a user can choose from.

 | Param        | Type                                                                                                |
 | ------------ | --------------------------------------------------------------------------------------------------- |
 | **`params`** | <code><a href="#audioplayerdefaultparams">AudioPlayerDefaultParams</a> & { source: string; }</code> |

+**Since:** 1.0.0

 --------------------